axelbrando/Mixture-Density-Networks-for-distribution-and-uncertainty-estimation/README.md

 This repository is a collection of [Jupyter](https://jupyter.org/) notebooks intended to solve a lot of problems in which we want to predict a probability distribution by using Mixture Density Network avoiding a NaN problem and other derived problems of the model proposed by [Bishop, C. M. (1994)](http://eprints.aston.ac.uk/373/).
 The second major objective of this repository is to look for ways to predict uncertainty by using artificial neural networks.

 The whole code, until 20.1.2017, is the result of a final Master's Thesis of the [Master's Degree in Artificial Intelligence](http://www.upc.edu/master/fitxa_master.php?id_estudi=50&lang=esp) supervised by Jordi Vitrià, PhD.
+I will link this Master's Thesis when it is published.
+Until then, it will be possible to consult the [slides of the presentation](https://github.com/axelbrando/Mixture-Density-Networks-for-distribution-and-uncertainty-estimation/blob/master/ABrando-MDN-Slides.pdf).

 <p align="center"><img src="https://cdn.rawgit.com/axelbrando/Mixture-Density-Networks-for-distribution-and-uncertainty-estimation/cd4d8e9c/svgs/f442dfcf42c5ca5d6c9b96753cde8768.svg" align=middle width=645.87435pt height=348.58725pt/>
 </p>